davidgiven/fluxengine/doc/using.md

 	encoding.
 You can specify a profile if you want to write a subset of the disk.

+  - `fluxengine inspect -s <flux source> -c <cylinder> -h <head> -B`

+	Reads flux (possibly from a disk) and does various analyses of it to try and detect the clock rate, display raw flux information, examine the underlying data from the FluxEngine board, etc. There are lots of options but the command above is the most useful.

   - `fluxengine rpm`

 	Measures the rotation speed of a drive.
 For hard-sectored disks, you